 - $25,000 for bodily injury or death to one person

 - $50,000 for bodily injury or death to more than one person

 - $25,000 in property damage coverage

 Even though Indiana law requires every motor vehicle to be covered by automobile insurance, some drivers choose to ignore the law.
 Thousands of drivers are on our roads each day without insurance coverage.
-When an uninsured driver causes a car accident, it leaves the victims to bear the financial burden alone.
-The victim can sue the uninsured driver; however, most uninsured drivers don’t have enough assets to pay for the damages caused by a traffic accident.
+When an uninsured driver causes a car accident, it leaves you to bear the financial burden alone.
+You can sue the uninsured driver; however, most uninsured drivers don’t have enough assets to pay for the damages caused by a traffic accident.